Shanin Specter L'84

 The Irving Segal Distinguished Adjunct Professor of Law

 Shanin Specter is a preeminent American trial lawyer.
 He is a founding partner of Kline & Specter, one of the leading catastrophic injury firms in the United States.

-Specter has obtained more than 200 verdicts and settlements in excess of $1 million, including jury verdicts of $153 million against a major automaker and $109 million against a Pennsylvania power company.
+Specter has obtained more than 200 jury verdicts and settlements in excess of $1 million and more than 50 case resolutions greater than $10 million, including jury verdicts of $153 million against a major automaker and $109 million against a Pennsylvania power company.
 In all, he has achieved 16 eight- or nine-figure verdicts, among them news-making cases involving medical malpractice, defective products, medical devices, premises liability, auto accidents and general negligence.

 Specter earned his undergraduate degree with honors from Haverford College, his law degree from the University of Pennsylvania and an LL.M. with First Honors from Cambridge University.

 Since 2000, Specter has served as an Adjunct Professor of Law at the University of Pennsylvania Law School.
 Since 2015, Specter has also taught at UC Hastings College of Law, UC Berkeley School of Law and Stanford Law School.